mmlynari/LAr_scripts/HCal_scripts/README.md

 - p[2] corrects for the energy lost between ECal and HCal
 - p[3] corrects ECal energy
 - p[4] corrects for energy loses in the upstream material (e.g. ECal cryostat)
-- p[5] is for the residual corrections, it is fixed to 0
+- p[5] is for the residual corrections, for now it is fixed to 0 as it did not improve the results

 After running [fcc_ee_caloBenchmarkCalibration.py](benchmark_calibration_scripts/fcc_ee_caloBenchmarkCalibration.py) to obtain the benchmark parameters, the output is stored in a histogram in a root file>
 For FCC-ee, it was observed that in the energy range of interest, the benchmark parameters depend on the energy (unlike in FCC-hh case).